Promotion of Workstyle Reform

 This special committee was organized in 1968 by NYK labor Union and management to find ways to reduce overtime hours.
 In 2001, the committee changed its name to the Office-Hours Management Committee and strengthened its initiatives to promote better work-life balance.
 Further, in April 2008 it was reorganized as the Work-Life Balance Promotion Committee, comprising general employees; managers; and general managers, who act as third-party committee members.

-Short-term Childcare Leave
+Short-term Paternity Leave System

 As a part of promotion of work style reform, the Group aims to be a company where employees with children can actively work.
 In particular, we aim to encourage male employees to take part in child care in order to receive their understanding of the hardship of working while caring for children.
 Their good understanding plays an important role in creating a workplace environment where female employees can make full use of their abilities after coming back from long parental leave.